revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/Docker/Docker.md

 <blockquote>

 - Docker is written in Golang.
--Command to check Docker version is `docker -v`.
+- Command to check Docker version is `docker -v`.

 </blockquote>
 </details>